Improving Topic Modeling by Distilling Soft Labels from Language Models: Analysis

 \subsection{Temperature Values}

-To investigate the effects of temperature $\tau$ on the topic qualities, we conduct experiments with various $\tau$ values and visualize the results for 20NewsGroups with \texttt{ERNIE-4.5-0.3B} in \autoref{fig:temperature-analysis-20newsgroups}\footnote{We find a similar trend on the two other datasets, which is visualized in \autoref{fig:temperature-analysis-all} of \autoref{sec:temperature-analysis-all}.}.
+To investigate the effects of temperature $\tau$ on the topic qualities, we conduct experiments with various $\tau$ values and visualize the results for 20NewsGroups with \texttt{ERNIE-4.5-0.3B} in \autoref{fig:temperature-analysis-20newsgroups}\footnote{Similar trends on the two other datasets are visualized in \autoref{fig:temperature-analysis-all} of \autoref{sec:temperature-analysis-all}.}.
 Since the softmax temperature $\tau$ (\autoref{eq:llm-soft-targets}) controls the sharpness of the distribution, small values (i.e., $\tau < 2$) cause the softmax to approach an argmax operation.
 This concentrates gradients on only a few vocabulary words during reconstruction, leading the topic model to lose semantic breadth, resulting in learned topics are neither coherent nor diverse.
 In contrast, at higher temperatures ($\tau > 5$), the model learns to reconstruct a softer distribution in which thematically similar words are more likely to co-occur within the same topic, yielding higher coherence but reduced diversity.
 Accordingly, we choose $\tau = 3$ as a balance between semantic informativeness and redundancy.